behave/behave/docs/api.rst

   The feature object, that is passed in, is an instance of :class:`~behave.model.Feature`.

 **before_rule(context, rule), after_rule(context, rule)**
-  These run before and after each rule is execured.
+  These run before and after each rule is executed.
   The rule object, that is passed in, is an instance of :class:`~behave.model.Rule`.

 **before_scenario(context, scenario), after_scenario(context, scenario)**